omertuc/assisted-swarm-old/README.md

   cluster as much as we reasonably can.

-- Disable `HackDNSAddressConflict` - it's too complicated to mock k8s API calls for this and the service could't care less about it, so just disable it altogether.
+- Disable `HackDNSAddressConflict` - it's too complicated to mock k8s API calls for this and the service couldn't care less about it, so just disable it altogether.

 - WIP